-Today, boxing is a multibillion-dollar sporting enterprise, with some of the biggest names earning tens of millions of dollars just for one fight – we’re looking at you, Floyd Mayweather.
-As a fitness discipline, boxing has myriad health benefits, including the burning of fat, increased cardio fitness and increased strength, and it’s even been proven to be a fantastic stress reliever.
-Letting your anger out a punching bag or somebody’s face (legally, we might add) is a surefire way to calm you down.
+As a fitness discipline, boxing has numerous health benefits, including the burning of fat, increased cardio fitness and increased strength, and it’s even been proven to be a fantastic stress reliever.
+Letting your anger out with a punching bag or somebody’s face (legally, we might add) is a surefire way to calm you down.

 4/140 Military Road, Neutral Bay, 2089